gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - The Blueprints page allows for the creation of pre-configured, multi-tier application definitions which can be deployed via the Apps page.
 With this permission the blueprint type of Kubernetes is available.
     - This permission is recommended for those responsible for defining Kubernetes blueprints.
     -
+  * - Provisioning: Clone Instance
+    - None, Full
+    - Determines access to the Clone Instance selection from the Actions menu on an Instance detail page
+    - This selection launches the wizard to begin the process of provisioning an identical Instance
+    - This permission is recommended for those responsible for provisioning.
+    -
   * - Provisioning: Deployment Integrations
     - None, Read, Full
     - Determines access to the Integrations tab on the Provisioning > Deployments page.